 New Brunswick Theological Seminary (NBTS) has a number of student organizations, with the Student Society of Inquiry and Ministry (SSIM) serving as the umbrella organization.
 SSIM is a multi-cultural student governing body for all students on both campuses of NBTS.
 Other groups include the Association of Black Seminarians (AOBS), the Global Student Organization (GLOSAN), and the Association of Hispanic Kingdom Builders (AHKB).
 Student organizations work together to support and promote growth in each other and to celebrate the diversity of the entire student body.

-The Student Society of Inquiry and Ministry (SSIM) is dedicated to serving the needs of the Graduate Study seminarians at the New Brunswick Theological Seminary (NBTS).
-Our Vision is to become a Christian based engaging community dedicated to developing a sound comprehensive curriculum, in a faith based seminary that embraces a multi-cultural, diversified student body; an organization that provides a caring and loving environment in which students are encouraged and nurtured to develop as spiritual leaders.
-Our Mission is to act as the NBTS student governing body and initiate means and ways of expressing religious, cultural, educational, and individual, faith and to grow in our Christian understanding and practice.
-SSIM’s scope of activities includes: initiating forums of inquiry, planning social activities for the seminary community, and being the corporate voice of students by encouraging active and progressive communication among the student body, administration, faculty, and with other external student groups.
+The Student Society of Inquiry and Ministry (SSIM) is dedicated to serving the needs of the seminarians at New Brunswick Theological Seminary (NBTS).
+SSIM is an organization that provides a caring and loving environment in which students are encouraged and nurtured to develop as spiritual leaders.
+The mission is to act as the student governing body and initiate means and ways of expressing religious, cultural, educational, and individual faith and to grow in our Christian understanding and practice.
+SSIM’s scope of activities includes: initiation of forums of inquiry, planning social activities for the seminary community, and supporting the corporate voice of students by encouraging active communication, both inside the student body and with other external student groups.
 SSIM seeks out opportunities for service in the surrounding community.
 SSIM officially represents the student body to the Administrative and Faculty Councils.